JosefUtbult/homebrewery/themes/V3/CoCFancy/Introduction.md

 round.
 He can use them to either deal 6D6 bludgeoning damage or to pinch a smaller creature to the ground effectively grappling them.

-**Rum breath** :  The Programmer's breath smell of stale food and rum.
-He can use his breath to incapacitate targets for one round.
-This can only be done to one target at a time, and only once per round.
-This breath can also be ignited due to the large quantity of alcohol in his stomach, either for offencive use against the investigators, or against itself.

 **Great knowledge of embedded systems** : When The Programmer doesn't study or write stuff for Homebrewery, he might actually do his job: Working on embedded systems.
 He can ramble on about the pros and cons of using Linux for an embedded platform,